liam-ol/csu33012-viz/README.md

 ### Visualisation

-The JSON data is displayed on the `vizdoc.html` web page using a series of pie charts.
+Various information about the database is visualised on the `vizdoc.html` web page using a series of charts, enabled by [Chart.js](https://www.chartjs.org/).
+Simply open the HTML file to view the presentation.